beeper/sdk-docs/Widgets.md

 | See which message was last-read by the user   |
 | Change the name of a chat (Matrix chats only) |

+### Permissions
+Widgets must request permission to take action in your chats.
+Each capability is requested separately, so users know up-front which capabilities they are granting to each widget.
+For example, you can create a widget that only has read access to a chat (eg Summarizer), or only send access (eg pre-canned message sender).

+### With the Beeper Widget API, you can build widgets that could do things like:
+- Send pre-canned messages
+- Keep track of notes per contact
+- Show info about everyone in the chat, using a data source like Clearbit
+- Show the Twitter/Instagram feed of everyone in a chat
+- Display your calendar,
+- Add things from chat to your to-do list

+Built a cool widget for Beeper?
+Create a pull request to add your widget to this readme!

 ## Install a Beeper Widget

-1. Click the settings gear at the top-left of Beeper's desktop app, then press "Settings"
+1. Click the settings gear at the top-left of Beeper Desktop, then press "Settings"
 <img alt="settings.png" src="./media/settings.png" width="500"/>
 2. In the sidebar, click "Preferences" and disable "chat caching".
 Then click "Labs" and enable "Show widgets in chat view"
 <img alt="enable-widgets.gif" src="./media/enable-widgets.gif" width="500"/>
 3. In one of your chats, click "i" on the top-right, then press "Add widget".
 Enter the URL of the widget and give it a name.

-   1. If you'd just like to try out a widget, type in `https://example.beeper.vercel.app` for the demo widget.
+- If you'd just like to try out a widget, type in `https://example.beeper.vercel.app` for the demo widget.
 Otherwise, type in the URL of the widget you're trying to install.
 <img alt="add-widget.gif" src="./media/add-widget.gif" width="500"/>
 4. That's all!
-Click "x" in the top-right of the pop-up and your widget will be shown in the sidebar:
+Click your widget in the sidebar to open it:
 <img alt="widget-sidebar.png" src="./media/widget-sidebar.png" width="500"/>

 [//]: # (TODO: make this better. widgets are unique and mostly unprecedented in major chat networks; now people can have them in any)
 [//]: # (TODO: maybe have a section specifically on installing widgets? and then in "get started" i link how to install? so people can show their friends? or maybe not since the focus is on the developer)

-## Get started in 5 minutes
+## Build your own widget in 5 minutes

-We'll set you up with a [NextJS](https://nextjs.org/) project you can use to build your own widgets.
+Follow these instructions to create a boilerplate example widget using [NextJS](https://nextjs.org/) that you can then customize.

 1. Install dependencies
    1. If you haven't already, install the latest LTS or Current version of Node.js.